 The Love of God is Awesome!!!
-His Love is much greater than you will ever be able to fully comprehend during your physical existence.
-Once you begin to understand the reality of the Love of God, you will never cease to be amazed at how much greater His Love is than you thought you understood it to be at any given time.
+His Love is much greater than you or I will ever be able to fully comprehend during our physical existence on this planet.
+Once we begin to understand the reality and the depth of the Love of God, we will never cease to be amazed at how much greater His Love actually is than we think we understand it to be at any given time.
 His Love is infinite, supernatural, never-ending, and unconditional.
 His Love never changes.
 He doesn’t get angry when we sin, He gave (provided) Himself, the necessary sacrifice to cover all our sins (Genesis 22:8) and He doesn’t remember any of them (Jeremiah 31:34).

-The goal of this website is to assist people like you and myself, and all who need to know God’s Great Love for us by providing resources which can help us to grow in knowing the never ending, Great Love the Creator of all things has for you and for all of mankind.
+The purpose of this website is to assist people like you, myself and all others who need to know about God’s Great Love for us by providing resources which can help us to grow in knowing the never ending, Great Love that the Creator of all things has for us and for all of mankind and His creation.
 His Love is much deeper than any human is capable of even imagining, and it is totally unconditional.
-Because of His Great Love for us all (Romans 8:38-39), more than 2,000 years ago, God took extraordinary measures to provide what is needed in order for you to be able to be with Him forever.
+Because of His Great Love for us all (Romans 8:38-39), more than 2,000 years ago God took extraordinary measures to provide what was needed in order for us to be able to be with Him forever.
 Think about it, Jesus, the SON of GOD came to EARTH as a MAN and was crucified as a CRIMINAL although He was perfectly innocent.
 He did that FOR YOU!!!

-No matter what you ever have thought or done, or will think or do, He is always waiting for you to look to Him and accept His sacrifice of Love for you.
-There’s a good chance that your Loving Creator has led you to this web site without you even realizing He did so.
+No matter what we have ever thought or done, or will think or do, He is always waiting for us to look to Him and accept His sacrifice of Love for us all.
+There’s a good chance that our Loving Creator has led you to this web site without you even realizing He did so.
 Look to Him now to fill the emptiness you feel with more Real Love than you know is possible.

 I pray that you will find the resources in these pages and those linked to from other websites helpful to you as you strive to learn more about God’s Great Love for you and for all the others He is drawing to Himself via this website.